 Minutes of the Special Meeting of

-A special conference call meeting of the Board of Trustees
+A special meeting of the Board of Trustees of Northern

-of Northern Michigan University was held on Friday, July 22, 2005, in the Board
+Michigan University was held on Monday, July 10, 2006, in the Board of

 Trustees present included: Karl A. Weber, Chair